Understanding the drivers of political and gender-based violence

 • Newnham College

-I am currently Associate Professor of Political Science at the College of the Holy Cross in Massachusetts.
+I am Associate Professor of Political Science at the College of the Holy Cross in Massachusetts.
 I earned my PhD in Political Science from Northwestern University.
-My research interests include the study of political and gender-based violence, political parties, social movements and contentious politics, and ethnic and gender politics.
+My research interests include the study of political violence, gender-based violence, and social movements and contentious politics,.
 Much of my work involves cross-regional comparisons of African and South Asian cases.
 I have conducted field research on various aspects of conflict and conflict-resolution in Kenya, Rwanda, South Africa, Cambodia, India, and Nepal.
+My first book, Playing with Fire: Parties and Political Violence in Kenya and India was published by Cambridge University Press in 2024.
+Drawing on a cross-regional comparison of Kenya and India along with subnational comparisons in the two countries, this book develops a novel theory about the relationship between political parties and conflict.

 Links